Remuneration report for the year 2024

 7. review

-The remuneration systems of the Hannover Leasing Group and the underlying remuneration parameters are reviewed once a year by the responsible bodies on the basis of statutory and regulatory requirements as well as the business and risk strategy.
+The remuneration systems of the HANNOVER LEASING Group and the underlying remuneration parameters are reviewed once a year by the responsible committees on the basis of legal and regulatory requirements as well as the business and risk strategy.

 Management of HANNOVER LEASING GmbH & Co.
 KG